-This Policy and all of Age UK Salford's Policies are underpinned by the organisations Equal Opportunities, Diversity and Anti Bullying Policy and should be read in conjunction with Salford City Council's Interagency Adult Safeguarding Policy, Procedure and Guidance and the National Framework of Standards for good practice and outcomes in adult protection work; legislation and government expectations in relation to child protection.
+This Policy and all of Age UK Salford and Trafford's Policies are underpinned by the organisation's Equal Opportunities, Diversity and Anti Bullying Policy and should be read in conjunction with Salford City Council's Interagency Adult Safeguarding Policy, Trafford Council Multi-Agency Adult Safeguarding Policy and Procedures, Procedure and Guidance and the National Framework of Standards for good practice and outcomes in adult protection work; legislation and government expectations in relation to child protection.

 Safeguarding is everyone's business.
-Age UK Salford believes that it is unacceptable for adults, young people and children to experience abuse of any kind; everyone has the right to be protected from all types of abuse and neglect, regardless of age, disability, gender, language, religion, sexual orientation or identity or any other factor or circumstance; and recognises its responsibilities to safeguard the welfare of all adults, young people and children in accordance with the Care Act (2014) and Children's Act (1989/2004).
+Age UK Salford and Trafford believes that it is unacceptable for adults, young people and children to experience abuse of any kind; everyone has the right to be protected from all types of abuse and neglect, regardless of age, disability, gender, language, religion, sexual orientation or identity or any other factor or circumstance; and recognises its responsibilities to safeguard the welfare of all adults, young people and children in accordance with the Care Act (2014) and Children's Act (1989/2004).

-This policy, procedure and guidance applies to all Age UK Salford's staff, volunteers and visitors including students on placement whose work brings them into contact with adults, young people and children that may be at risk of abuse or neglect.

-1.1 The aim of this policy is to ensure that Age UK Salford safeguards the welfare of adults, young people and children who may be at risk and are able to recognise the signs and respond appropriately to allegations of abuse.
-We aim to achieve this by ensuring that Age UK Salford complies with statutory and local guidance for safeguarding and promoting the welfare of children, young people and adults at risk by creating a safe environment achieved by;
+- 1.1 This policy serves as a guide to all Age UK Salford and Trafford's staff, volunteers and visitors including students on placement whose work brings them into contact with adults, young people and children that may be at risk of abuse or neglect.
+We aim to achieve this by extensively covering safeguarding in our mandatory training as well as ensuring that Age UK Salford and Trafford complies with statutory and local guidance for safeguarding and promotes the welfare of children, young people and adults at risk by creating a safe environment achieved by; - Prevention of abuse and neglect wherever possible - Support of adults, young people and children in a way that supports them in making choices and having control about how they want to live